BoysTownOrg/arsc/arsc_asio/_README.txt

-							16-Nov-2015:STN

-The ARSC_ASIO distribution files are:

-	_README.txt
-		This file.

-	arsc_asio.c
-		Contains the ASIO specific code to integrate into the ARSC API.
-It also includes bufferSwitchTimeInfo().

-	arsc_asio_wrappers.cpp
-		Wrapper calls to Steinberg's ASIO SDK.
-These were necessary in order to maintain ANSI C implementation because the SDK uses C++ for interfaces, i.e. CLSIDs, etc.

-	arsc_asio.vcproj
-		Project file for Visual Studio.net.
+							Aug-2009:STN

+These following header files are needed to support soundcard drivers that use WAVE_FORMAT_EXTENSIBLE and are not included in VS6.
+Copy these two files to ...\VC98\include.

+	ksmedia.h
+	ksguid.h

-The following files must be copied to this directory from Steinberg's ASIO SDK 2.3.
+The following files are part of Steinberg's ASIO SDK and
+should all be copied to the .../arsc/arsc_asio directory.

 	asio.cpp
 	asio.h